 Filling: The classic creamy pumpkin pie custard flavor gets two thumbs up!

-Any weird ingredients: Not that I could see.
+Any weird ingredients: Nope!
 In fact, the filling had the most straightforward ingredients yet: pumpkin, sugar, water, eggs, nonfat dry milk, cornstarch, spices, soybean oil, and salt.

 Could I finish a slice?
 Oh yes.
 Most definitely.